amkmishra/Fastub-Advance/README.md

 Use below expression as value inside double quotes

 {$.name.firstName}
-This will fetch data from request and put it in the response.
+This will fetch firstName (under name object) from request and put it in the response.

 Sample response: